sul-dlss-labs/wolfcon-2025-ai-workshop/docs/open-source-llms.md

 [Alibaba](https://www.alibaba.com/) has released a family of [Qwen3](https://github.com/QwenLM/Qwen3) open-source models.

-### Using gpt4all
-If you haven't already prior to this workshop (and if you have administrative rights on your local laptop), please download and install [gpt4all][GPT4ALL].

-A nice feature of [gpt4all][GPT4ALL], is that you can use a locally running LLM without an internet connection.
-This also means that you can restrict access when using RAG on sensitive or private documentation.

 ### Using Llama.cpp
 The [LLaMA.cpp][LLAMA.CCP] project allows you to run fine-tuned